ddelange/pipgrip/README.md

   -e, --editable                Install a project in editable mode.
   -r, --requirements-file FILE  Install from the given requirements file.
 This
                                 option can be used multiple times.

   --lock                        Write out pins to './pipgrip.lock'.
   --pipe                        Output space-separated pins instead of newline-
                                 separated pins.

   --json                        Output pins as json dict instead of newline-
                                 separated pins.

+  --sort                        Sort pins alphabetically before writing out.
+Can
+                                be used bare, or in combination with --lock, --pipe, or --json.

   --tree                        Output human readable dependency tree (top-down).
   --reversed-tree               Output human readable dependency tree (bottom-up).
   --max-depth INTEGER           Maximum tree rendering depth (defaults to -1).
   --cache-dir DIRECTORY         Use a custom cache dir.
   --no-cache-dir                Disable pip cache for the wheels downloaded by
                                 pipper.
 Overrides --cache-dir.

   --index-url TEXT              Base URL of the Python Package Index (default
                                 https://pypi.org/simple).

   --extra-index-url TEXT        Extra URLs of package indexes to use in addition
                                 to --index-url.

   --pre                         Include pre-release and development versions.
 By
                                 default, pip only finds stable versions.

   -v, --verbose                 Control verbosity: -v will print cyclic
                                 dependencies (WARNING), -vv will show solving
                                 decisions (INFO), -vvv for development (DEBUG).

   -h, --help                    Show this message and exit.
 ```